-Here are some tricks for keeping those stress levels low so you can enjoy your evening of frights:
+Here are 10 simple tricks for keeping those Halloween stress levels to a minimum so that you can enjoy your evening of frights:

 Whether it's taking the kids out trick-or-treating, dressing up for a party, or visiting a haunted house, it can help to plan your evening ahead of time so that you can feel more prepared and less stressed in order to enjoy the haunts.
 Make sure to have costumes bought (or dusted off from the basement), pumpkins carved, and candy at the ready before the 31st to prevent feeling stressed from last-minute preparations.